Genivia/ugrep/README.md

            The following options are available:

+           -A NUM, --after-context=NUM
+                  Print NUM  lines  of  trailing  context  after  matching  lines.
+                  Places  a  line  containing  --  between  contiguous  groups  of matches.
+See also the -B and -C options.

+           -B NUM, --before-context=NUM
+                  Print NUM  lines  of  leading  context  before  matching  lines.
+                  Places  a  line  containing  --  between  contiguous  groups  of matches.
+See also the -A and -C options.

            -b, --byte-offset
-                  The offset in bytes of a matched pattern is displayed  in  front of the respective matched line.
+                  The offset in bytes of a matched line is displayed in  front  of the respective matched line.
+With option -g displays the offset in bytes of each pattern matched.

+           -C[NUM], --context[=NUM]
+                  Print NUM lines of leading and trailing context surrounding each match.
+The default is 2 and is equivalent to -A 2 -B 2.
+Places a line containing  --  between  contiguous  groups  of  matches.
+                  Note:  no  whitespace  may  be  given between the option and its argument.

            -c, --count
                   Only a count of selected lines is written  to  standard  output.
                   When used with option -g, counts the number of patterns matched.

-           --colour[=when], --color[=when]
+                  With option -v, counts the number of non-matching lines.

+           --colour[=WHEN], --color[=WHEN]
                   Mark up the matching text with  the  expression  stored  in  the GREP_COLOR  or  GREP_COLORS  environment variable.
-The  possible values of when can be `never', `always' or `auto'.
+The possible values of WHEN can be `never', `always' or `auto'.

            -E, --extended-regexp
                   Interpret patterns as extended regular expressions (EREs).
 This is the default.

-           -e pattern, --regexp=pattern
+           -e PATTERN, --regexp=PATTERN
-                  Specify a pattern used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
+                  Specify  a PATTERN used during the search of the input: an input line is selected if it matches any of  the  specified  patterns.
-                  This option is most useful when multiple -e options are used  to specify  multiple patterns, or when a pattern begins with a dash (`-') or when option -f is used.
+                  This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'), or when option -f is used.

            -F, --fixed-strings
-                  Interpret pattern as a set of fixed strings (i.e. force ugrep to behave as fgrep but less efficiently).
+                  Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be  matched.
+This  forces  ugrep  to behave as fgrep but less efficiently.

-           -f file, --file=file
+           -f FILE, --file=FILE
-                  Read  one  or  more newline separated patterns from file.
-Empty pattern lines in the file are ignored.
-Options -F, -w,  and  -x do  not  apply  to these patterns.
-If file does not exist, uses the GREP_PATH environment variable to open file.
+                  Read  one  or  more newline separated patterns from FILE.
+Empty pattern lines in the file are not processed.
+Options  -F,  -w, and  -x  do  not  apply  to  patterns in FILE.
+If FILE does not exist, uses the GREP_PATH environment  variable  to  attempt  to open FILE.

-           --file-format=encoding
+           --file-format=ENCODING
                   The  input file format.
-The possible values of encoding can  be: binary  ISO-8859-1  ASCII  EBCDIC UTF-8 UTF-16 UTF-16BE UTF-16LE UTF-32 UTF-32BE UTF-32LE CP437 CP850 CP1250 CP1251 CP1252 CP1253
+The possible values of ENCODING can be: binary ISO-8859-1 ASCII EBCDIC UTF-8  UTF-16  UTF-16BE  UTF-16LE UTF-32 UTF-32BE UTF-32LE CP437 CP850 CP1250 CP1251 CP1252 CP1253
                   CP1254 CP1255 CP1256 CP1257 CP1258

            -G, --basic-regexp
                   Interpret pattern as a  basic  regular  expression  (i.e.  force ugrep to behave as traditional grep).

            -g, --no-group
                   Do  not  group  pattern  matches  on the same line.
-Display  the matched line again for each additional pattern match.
+Display the matched line again for each additional pattern match, using  `+' as separator for each additional line.

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the